erikdelange/WiPy-2.0-LCD/README.md

 ```
 ### Additional information

-* The I2C backpack I've been using can be found [here] (https://www.hobbyelectronica.nl/product/i2c-lcd-interface-voor-16x2-en-20x4-displays/).
+* The I2C backpack I've been using can be found [here](https://www.hobbyelectronica.nl/product/i2c-lcd-interface-voor-16x2-en-20x4-displays/).

-* The I2C level converter I've been using can be found [here] (https://www.hobbyelectronica.nl/product/i2c-level-conversie-module-5v-naar-3v/).
+* The I2C level converter I've been using can be found [here](https://www.hobbyelectronica.nl/product/i2c-level-conversie-module-5v-naar-3v/).

-* Interesting C-Libraries with LCD drivers can be found [here] (http://arduino-info.wikispaces.com/LCD-Blue-I2C).
+* Interesting C-Libraries with LCD drivers can be found [here](http://arduino-info.wikispaces.com/LCD-Blue-I2C).

-* The datasheet for the LCD controller can be found [here] (https://www.sparkfun.com/datasheets/LCD/HD44780.pdf).
+* The datasheet for the LCD controller can be found [here](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf).

-* Details on the controllers memory layout for various display sizes can be found [here] (http://irtfweb.ifa.hawaii.edu/~tcs3/tcs3/vendor_info/Technologic_systems/embeddedx86/HD44780_LCD/lcd0.shtml.htm).
+* Details on the controllers memory layout for various display sizes can be found [here](http://irtfweb.ifa.hawaii.edu/~tcs3/tcs3/vendor_info/Technologic_systems/embeddedx86/HD44780_LCD/lcd0.shtml.htm).